 Purchasing a guitar system is not something you do every day.
 So, there are some things you need to know and consider when doing it.
-I will guide you through the process and hopefully help you choose the best system there is.
+In this article, we’ll guide you through the process and help you find the right system for you.

 |Name of Product||Image of Product||Description||Price Range||Full Review|